Jack Frost Mushroom Strain

 Jack Frost: One of the Most Beautiful and Unique Cubensis Cross Strains or Hybrid Strains

-The Jack Frost Psilocybe cubensis strain is by far one of the most beautiful and unique strains we’ve had the privilege of sharing with our loyal customer base of amateur microscopists and mycologists.
+The Jack Frost cubensis strain is by far one of the most beautiful and unique strains we’ve had the privilege of sharing with our loyal customer base of amateur microscopists and mycologists.
 This absolutely gorgeous strain can only be described as distinctive – it looks just as beautiful in its spore state as it would in the wild as a mature fungi.

 In nature, this fungi develops into a beautiful fruiting body which looks as though it has been covered in a fresh snowfall; the flesh is beautifully white and has been described as puffy and soft-looking, just like snow.
 The gills of the fruiting body take on a beautiful cobalt appearance; a cold blue reminiscent of ice or frost.
-This, of course, is where the name comes from in nature, this fungi looks like something out of a psychedelic Christmas-themed dreamscape.
+This, of course, is where the name comes from in nature, this fungi looks like something out of a special Christmas-themed dreamscape.

 Jack Frost Spores

-This cross strain is also an excellent choice for any researchers interested in studying the spores of a fungi which, at maturity, would have a high concentration of psilocybin.
+This cross strain is also an excellent choice for any researchers interested in studying the spores of a fungi which, at maturity, would have a high concentration.
 In the wild, the fruiting body of the Jack Frost strain has a thick stem, rounded caps, and beautiful blue gills.
 The flesh of the mushroom appears as though it was covered in snow or frost, which gives this fungi its namesake.

-Spores are intended for microscopy and taxonomy and not to grow or cultivate psilocybin mushrooms, which is illegal.
+Spores are intended for microscopy and taxonomy and not to grow or cultivate mushrooms, which is illegal.
 Sales of spores syringes will be declined to the states of California, state of Georgia and Idaho.